Binary branching processes with Moran type interactions: Main results

 where we recall that $\tau_\partial = \inf\{t \ge 0 : X_t \in \partial\}$.
 This defines a Feynman-Kac semigroup $(Q_t)_{t\geq 0}$, which is related to the binary branching model where particles move as copies of $X$ that are killed at rate $\kappa$ and branch at rate $b$ resulting in the creation of two independent copies of the original particle.
 The relation between $Q$ and this process is given by the well known many-to-one formula (see for instance~\cite{HarrisRobertsEtAl2017} and references therein, see also Remark~\ref{rem:nmin0nmaxinfty}).
 In this section, we consider the BBMMI defined above and study its relation with $Q$.

-In what follows, we let $m_t$ (resp $\hat{m}_t$) denote the occupation measure (resp. normalised occupation measure) of the particle system,
+In what follows, we let $m_t$ (resp $\hat{m}_t$) denote the empirical measure (resp. normalised empirical measure) of the particle system,

-The following result first provides an equality between a penalised version of the occupation measure of the system at any time $T$ and the semigroup $Q$ at time $T$.
-The second part is dedicated to the control of the $L^2$ distance between renormalised versions of the semigroup $Q$ and the occupation measure of the process.
+The following result first provides an equality between a weighted version of the empirical measure of the system at any time $T$ and the semigroup $Q$ at time $T$.
+The second part is dedicated to the control of the $L^2$ distance between renormalised versions of $Q_T$ and $m_T$.

 \begin{thm} Under Assumptions~1 and~2, the BBMMI satisfies, for all time $T\geq 0$ and all bounded measurable functions $f:E\to\mathbb{R}$, the following many-to-one formula

 Moreover,

 where $C,c$ are positive constants. \end{thm}